iqtree/iqtree.github.io/workshop/molevol2019.md

 **HINTS**:

  - The KH and SH tests return p-values, thus a tree is rejected if its p-value < 0.05 (marked with a `-` sign).
- - bp-RELL and c-ELW return posterior weights which *are not p-value*.
+ - bp-RELL and c-ELW return posterior weights which are **not** p-value.
 The weights sum up to 1 across the trees tested.

 6) Concordance factors
 -------------------
 <div class="hline"></div>

 So far we have assumed that gene trees and species tree are equal.
-However, it is well known that different genomic loci might lead to different trees.
-Therefore, we now want to quantify the agreement between gene trees and species tree, so-called concordance factors.

-> This feature is only available in the beta version 1.7-beta6, please download it from <https://github.com/Cibiv/IQ-TREE/releases/tag/v1.7-beta6>.
-Command `iqtree` in this section needs to point to the installed beta version.
+However, it is well known that gene trees might be discordant.
+Therefore, we now want to quantify the agreement between gene trees and species tree in a so-called *concordance factor* ([Minh et al., 2018]).
+This feature is only available in the beta version 1.7-beta, please download it from <https://github.com/Cibiv/IQ-TREE/releases/>.
+We assume that the command `iqtree-beta` in this section links to the beta version.

 You first need to compute the gene trees, one for each partition separately:

-	iqtree -s turtle.fa -S turtle.nex -pre turtle.loci -nt 2
+	iqtree-beta -s turtle.fa -S turtle.nex -pre turtle.loci -nt 2

 Options explained:

-* `-S turtle.nex` to specify the partition file and tell IQ-TREE to infer separate trees for every partition.
+* `-S turtle.nex` to tell IQ-TREE to infer separate trees for every partition in `turtle.nex`.
 All output files are similar to a partition analysis, except that the tree `turtle.loci.treefile` now contains a set of gene trees.

-The gene concordance factor (gCF) and site concordance factor (sCF) for a reference tree are defined as follows.
-For every branch of a reference tree, gCF is defined as the percentage of “decisive” gene trees containing that branch and sCF is the percentage of decisive alignment sites supporting that branch.
+> __Definitions:__
+> * __Gene concordance factor (gCF)__ is the percentage of *decisive* gene trees concordant with a particular branch of the species tree (0% <= gCF(b) <= 100%). gCF=0% means that branch *b* does not occur in any gene trees, whereas gCF=100% means that branch *b* occurs in every gene tree.
+>
+> * __Site concordance factor (sCF)__ is the percentage of *decisive* (parsimony informative) alignment sites supporting a particular branch of the species tree (~33% <= sCF(b) <= 100%). sCF<33% means that another discordant branch *b'* is more supported, whereas sCF=100% means that branch *b* is supported by all sites.
+>
+> * __CAUTION__ when gCF ~ 0% or sCF < 33%, even if boostrap supports are ~100%!
+>
+> * __GREAT__ when gCF and sCF > 50% (i.e., branch is supported by a majority of genes and sites).

-You can now compute gCF and sCF for the tree inferred under partition model
+You can now compute gCF and sCF for the tree inferred under the partition model:

-	iqtree -t turtle.nex.treefile --gcf turtle.loci.treefile -s turtle.fa --scf 100
+	iqtree-beta -t turtle.nex.treefile --gcf turtle.loci.treefile -s turtle.fa --scf 100

 Options explained: